grimreaper/cpython/Doc/using/windows.rst

 If no version qualifiers are found in a command, the environment variable ``PY_PYTHON`` can be set to specify the default version qualifier - the default value is "2".
-Note this value could specify just a major version (e.g. "2") or a major.minor qualifier (e.g. "2.6"), or even major.minor-32.
+Note this value could specify just a major version (e.g. "2") or a major.minor qualifier (e.g. "2.6"), or even major.minor-32 / major.minor-64.
+Please notice that "major.minior-64" is only available since python launcher 3.7 or newer.

 If no minor version qualifiers are found, the environment variable ``PY_PYTHON{major}`` (where ``{major}`` is the current major version qualifier